 Healthy Eating Is Crucial For Our Children

-When it comes to child nutrition, a balanced diet is a prerequisite for the child’s physical and mental development.
-In addition, healthy eating is a key to maintaining health and resistance to adverse environmental factors, including pathogens.
-Typically, various foods groups come into play during the first year of life.
+Regarding child nutrition, a balanced diet is a prerequisite for the child’s physical and mental development.
+In addition, healthy eating is vital to maintaining health and resistance to adverse environmental factors, including pathogens.
+Typically, various food groups come into play during the first year of life.
 And the daily menu includes fruit, dairy products, lean meat, fish, and vegetables.

 However, although meals grow in diversity, children already have a reasonably well-developed sense of taste.
 Therefore, parents and pediatricians pay great attention to the child’s diet during this period since it is the most vulnerable stage of life.
 The most important part of a child’s nutrition is protein, the primary building material for all tissues and cells.

-More importantly, if there’s a lack of protein in their diet, they are at risk for health and impairment issues.
+More importantly, they are at risk for health and impairment issues if there’s a lack of protein in their diet.
 Milk, eggs, lean meat, cereals, beans, and fish contain essential amino acids and are integral to child nutrition.
 In addition to proteins, they have many complex carbohydrates, fiber, and vitamins.

 Fats are a kind of “fuel” that supplies the body with energy.
 For young children, vegetable fats are good, with a high level of fatty acids.
 However, a healthy diet should also include the necessary amount of carbohydrates.
 Carbohydrates are essential for muscle, heart, liver, and nervous system activity and the normal absorption of fats.